aidanhibbard/nuxt-processor/README.md

 - **Dedicated processing**: Workers run in a separate Node process – no coupling to your web server.
 - **Scalability**: Run multiple worker processes and instances across machines; backed by Redis.
 - **Simple DX**: Define queues/workers in `server/queues` and `server/workers` using first-class helpers.
-- **Safe dev**: Workers do not auto-start with Nitro; start them explicitly.
-- **Bull Board ready**: Expose Bull Board in your app without importing worker code.

 ## Install